makersacademy/acebook-java-template/README.md

 - Open the codebase in an IDE like InteliJ or VSCode
 - Create a new Postgres database called `acebook_springboot_development`
 - Install Maven `brew install maven`
+- [Set up Auth0](https://journey.makers.tech/pages/auth0) (you only need the "Create an Auth0 app" section)
 - Build the app and start the server, using the Maven command `mvn spring-boot:run`
 > The database migrations will run automatically at this point
-- Visit `http://localhost:8080/users/new` to sign up
+- Visit `http://localhost:8080/` to sign up

 ## Running the tests